-During the Quarter test work concentrated on determining the most cost efficient Bamboo Creek Plant configuration to continuously process Bamboo Creek Tailings.
+Peter Cole advised that Haoma's 'test work' during the Quarter concentrated on determining the most cost efficient Bamboo Creek Plant configuration to continuously process Bamboo Creek Tailings.
 The Bamboo Creek Plant configuration is now designed so Haoma can continuously process Bamboo Creek Tailings on a commercial basis.